Recognition of chordal graphs and cographs which are Cover-Incomparability graphs: Structure of chordal C-I graphs

 \subsection{Recognition of chordal C-I graphs}

 In this section, we design an algorithm for recognizing chordal C-I graphs.
 For this, we use the clique tree representation of a chordal graph.
+Since this algorithm computes a clique tree, if the graph is a chordal graph explicitly, it turns out that the algorithm provides a certification.
 It is well known that a chordal graph $G$ can be characterized as the intersection graph of subtrees of some tree $T$.
 Such a tree is known as the clique tree of $G$.
 This well-known theorem is proved independently by Buneman \cite{Buneman} and Gavril \cite{gravril}.
 A tree representation of a chordal graph $G$ is a pair $(T,\mathscr{F})$ where $T$ is a tree and $\mathscr{F}$ is a family of subtrees of $T$ such that the intersection graph of $\mathscr{F}$ is isomorphic to $G$.
 Further Gavril \cite{gravril} has shown that given a chordal graph $G$, it is possible to construct a tree $T$ with vertex set $K=\{q_1, q_2,\ldots,q_r\}$ where $q_i$ corresponds to the maximal clique $Q_i$ of $G$, such that $(T, \{R_{v_1}, R_{v_2},\ldots,R_{v_n}\})$ is a tree representation of $G$.
 Here, each $R_{v_i}$, $1\leq i\leq n$, is the set of maximal cliques that contain the vertex $v_i$, that is, $R_{v_i} = \{q_j \mid v_i\in Q_j\}$.
 Such a tree representation of $G$ is called a \emph{clique tree} of $G$.
 The clique tree $T$ of $G$ need not be unique, for the sets $R_i$ determine the edges of $T$, not necessarily in a unique manner.
 Fig.\ref{fig:clique-tree} shows a chordal graph and two of its clique trees.

 \begin{theorem}[Gavril \cite{gravril} and Buneman \cite{Buneman}] The following propositions are equivalent: \begin{enumerate} \item $G$ is a chordal graph. \item $G$ is the intersection graph of a family of subtrees of a tree. \item There exists a tree $T$(called clique tree) with vertex set $\{q_1, q_2,\ldots,q_r\}$ such that for each vertex $v$, the set $R_v = \{q_i\mid v\in Q_i\}$ induces a subtree of $T$.
 Here $q_i$ represents the maximal clique $Q_i$. \end{enumerate} \end{theorem}